AdobeDocs/campaign-standard-learn.en/help/acs/administrating/control-panel/connect-to-sftp-server.md

 ---
-title: Connecting to a SFTP Server
+title: Connecting to a SFTP server
 description: This video explains how to connect to your SFTP Server using a client SFTP application, using the keys you have stored in the Control Panel.
 feature: Control Panel
 topics: